PRamoneda/Automatic-Piano-Fingering/README.md

 # Automatic piano fingering from partially annotated scores using autoregressive neural networks

-Link to the paper will be here (currently, the papers is under peer review).
+Link to the paper will be here (currently, the paper is under peer review).

 ## Abstract